The Weblog

 The Market is open Thursday at 9 – Monday at noon After that, ordering is disabled until Thursday morning.
 Pick up your order Tuesday from 4:00-7:00 p.m. only at Rancho Alegre Farm at 2225 Givens Road, Dacula, GA 30019.
 New to The Market?
 Learn about how it works here.

 Dawson Farms in Watkinsville, GA will be making weekly drops of fresh, Jersey raw milk in gallons from their Farm.
-I talked to Farmer Dawson and they take great pride in their cows and the milk they produce!
+I talked to Mark Dawson and they take great pride in their cows and the milk they produce!
 It stays fresh two weeks or more and has lots of cream on top!
 It will be listed under Rancho Alegre Farms and I hear from Pilar that you will love the creamy taste!

 Raw milk is extremely hard to find in our area so please give him your support so he can continue to keep us stocked in yummy raw milk!